mui/material-ui/examples/create-react-app-with-styled-components-typescript/README.md

 ## The idea behind the example

-This example demonstrates how you can setup [Create React App](https://github.com/facebookincubator/create-react-app) with [styled-components](https://styled-components.com/) as a style engine for your application and TypeScript.
+This example demonstrates how you can setup [Create React App](https://github.com/facebookincubator/create-react-app) with [styled-components](https://styled-components.com/) as a style engine for your application using TypeScript.